saminiir/saminiir.github.io/_posts/2016-06-26-configuring-arch-linux-on-dell-xps-15.markdown

 # Terminal: xterm

-For some reason, I've stuck on using `xterm`.
+For some reason, I'm stuck on using `xterm`.
 Even its manual page says that it needs to be rewritten, so feel free to go find an alternative.

 For the rest of us, at least the following tweaks are useful: